-Writing produce written work at A2/B1 (pre- produce written work at B1 (intermediate) produce written work at B1/B2 produce written work produce written work at B2/C1 (upper- produce written work at C1 (advanced) level On completion of this module, students will be able to at A2/B1 (pre-intermediate) level write well-structured simple, compound & complex sentence forms with a reasonable degree of accuracy in response to prompts write an introductory & concluding paragraph using specified formulaic language. at B1 (intermediate) level organise well- structured sentence forms into cohesive paragraphs, including the most common words from academic word lists use an extended range of formulaic language to produce introductory & concluding paragraphs show evidence of simple essay organisation. at B1/B2 (intermediate/upper-intermediate) level write at least 2 body paragraphs to further a thesis statement of a piece of discursive writing based on opinion, including words from academic word lists make appropriate choices from a repertoire of introductory paragraphs. work at B2 (upper- intermediate) level write an essay to further a thesis statement of a piece of discursive writing text that shows awareness academic conventions and is based on a balanced consideration of the issues. at B2/C1 (upper-intermediate /advanced) level draw upon a broad stock of language in order to write an extended text that follows academic conventions and is based upon informed consideration of the issues, and which comes to a logical and clearly developed position. at C1 (advanced) level draw upon a broad stock of language in order to write an extended text that follows academic conventions and is based upon informed consideration of the issues, along with inclusion of their own research, and which answer a research question in a logical and balanced way.
+produce written work A2/B1 (pre- produce written work at B1 (intermediate) produce written work at B1/B2 produce written work produce written work at B2/C1 (upper- produce written work at C1 (advanced) level On completion of this module, students will be able to cor with deg res A2/B1 (pre- termediate) level write well-structured mple, compound & omplex sentence forms ith a reasonable egree of accuracy in at B1 (intermediate) level organise well- structured sentence forms into cohesive paragraphs, including the most common words from academic word lists. use an extended range of formulaic language to produce introductory & concluding paragraphs. show evidence of simple essay organisation. at B1/B2 (intermediate/upper-intermediate) level write at least 2 body paragraphs to further a thesis statement of a piece of discursive writing based on opinion, including words from academic word lists make appropriate choices from a repertoire of introductory paragraphs. work at B2 (upper- intermediate) level write an essay to further a thesis statement of a piece of discursive writing text that shows awareness academic conventions and is based on a balanced consideration of the issues. at B2/C1 (upper-intermediate /advanced) level draw upon a broad stock of language in order to write an extended text that follows academic conventions and is based upon informed consideration of the issues, and which comes to a logical and clearly developed position. at C1 (advanced) level draw upon a broad stock of language in order to write an extended text that follows academic conventions and is based upon informed consideration of the issues, along with inclusion of their own research, and which answer a research question in a logical and balanced way.